Color theory matters to decorating…but it doesn’t have to be as complicated as it’s made out to be!

 Basic is good, right?

-The color wheel is made up of 12 colors.
+The color wheel is made up of 12 basic colors.

 Most of us remember back to kindergarten and maybe painting at an easel.
 Well from that you may remember the 12 colors on the color wheel.
 Just in case you don’t, or kindergarten was a little longer ago for you they are: